Market Data Usage in Brand Management activities

 You have 12% of display share (12% of display positions on the market) with 3 products that are meant to be top sellers

-Brands must include the costs of development, marketing, and display of ‘filler’ products in order to achieve visibility high enough for desired sell-out share.
+Intuitively, scenario one.
+The brands must include the costs of development, marketing, and display of ‘filler’ products in order to achieve the visibility high enough for desired sell-out share.

-In KLIKER market you can see display share for a selected category, on a selected market.
-Contact us if you want to see how.
+In KLIKER market you can see Display share for a selected category, on a selected market.
+Contact us if you want to know how.

 After the brand has selected products for a perfect product mix, defined which pricing strategy to use, and achieved a desirable display share, the ‘only’ job left is to monitor and manage sales channels.